atomicdata-dev/atomic-data-docs/src/plugins.md

 - Periodically (if so, when?)
 - On a certain endpoint (which endpoint?
 One or multiple?)
 - As a middleware when (specific) resources are created / read / updated.

+## Hooks

+### BeforeCommit

+Is run before a Commit is applied.
+Useful for performing authorization or data shape checks.